oroinc/documentation/backend/entities/doctrine-field-types.rst

      */
     protected $percentField;

-This two data types are available in extend fields.
+These two data types are available in extended fields.
 You can create new fields with these types.
-Additionally in view pages, in grids and in edit pages these fields will be automatically formatted with currency or percent formatters.
+Additionally, on view and edit pages and in grids, these fields will be automatically formatted with currency or percent formatters.

-In the grid, for percent data type a generated percent filter will be automatically.
+In the grid, for percent data type, a generated percent filter applies automatically.

 The **config_object** type maps and converts ``Oro\Component\Config\Common\ConfigObject`` based on PHP’s JSON encoding functions.
 Values retrieved from the database are always converted to ``Oro\Component\Config\Common\ConfigObject`` or null if no data is present.

-You can use this field type like:
+You can use this field type:

 .. code-block:: php